How to Manage a Deadbeat Employee

 But employees who feel a bit like he or she does about a change, the workplace in general, or their jobs, are quick to echo the deadbeat's point of view.
 This further poisons your workplace morale and productivity.

 If you let the deadbeat employee get away with this behavior, you train him or her that the behavior is acceptable.
 The person's coworkers, who are probably picking up the slack, become demoralized because they work hard and contribute and see that the deadbeat employee does not and that the deadbeat employee may not even care about the work or workplace.

 Additionally, they lose respect for your management, and possibly their faith in the company, because you fail to deal with a problem that everyone in your workplace sees.

 Your Responsibility to Deal With the Deadbeat Employee

 The deadbeat employee's coworkers depend on you to deal with the problem.
-They may make cutting remarks, shun the non-performer, or talk quietly among themselves, but they don't feel enabled or equipped to deal with the borderline performer.
-They just feel his impact on their work and workplace.
+They may make cutting remarks, shun the non-performer, or talk quietly among themselves, but they don't feel enabled or equipped to deal with the borderline performer who doesn't care.
+They just feel his or her impact on their work and workplace.
 And, they're right.

 Coworkers can do their little bits to encourage the deadbeat employee to contribute.
 They can make norms for their team, give coworker feedback, and express unhappiness, but the deadbeat employee has no obligation to change or improve.
 The behavior of the deadbeat employee is ultimately the manager's responsibility to address.